 For most people, a blood clot forms in the extraction socket after tooth extraction.
 When the blood clot does not form, then you can get this.

-Dry socket is a fairly common dental problem and may result in extreme pain.
+A dry socket is a fairly common dental problem and may result in extreme pain.
 Though only about 2 or 3 percent of people experience this, those that do can have quite a painful experience.
 Because a blood clot hasn’t formed where a tooth was extracted, there is some severe sensitivity where the tooth once was.
 This dental pain can be debilitating, so it’s important to understand dry sockets and how to avoid them.
 You can ask dentists Dry Socket Questions directly in our live chat at DentalChat, where you’ll get personalized answers and advice for your dental situation.

 First, let's go over teeth extraction in this Dental Pain Blog about Why to Get Teeth Extracted and other Teeth Extraction Questions.
 There are many reasons why a tooth or teeth are extracted.
 Here are some of the reasons.

 Wisdom tooth pain or wisdom teeth erupting in a bad way.
 Wisdom teeth extraction is one of the most common reasons why get a tooth pulled out or removed from the mouth.
 Wisdom teeth are called third molars by dentists and are generally erupting (becoming visible) from under the gums around the age of 15 or later.
 The age when wisdom teeth erupt or come out varies.
 Some wisdom teeth never erupt and are fully impacted under the gums.
 Not all wisdom teeth need to extract or should get extracted.
-Best to get great dental x-rays and dental imaging done of the area with CT scan, etc. to see the condition of the third molars.
+Best to get great dental x-rays and dental imaging done of the area with a CT scan, etc. to see the condition of the third molars.
 Some wisdom teeth extractions are easy, and others may need a more surgical approach to getting these third molars out.
 That is, you may need to open the gums in that area and remove the wisdom teeth that are impacted.

 Severe Tooth Decay can cause a tooth needing to be extracted.
 If the decay goes below the gum line, then the tooth may become structurally compromised.
 Large cavities in a tooth can spread in size and make the whole tooth not be able to be dentally restored with a filling or root canal.
-The root area and the coronal portion of the teeth, when both have large caries in them - makes the tooth be a more likely candidate for removal.
+The root area and the coronal portion of the teeth, when both have large caries in them - make the tooth a more likely candidate for removal.

 Having a dry socket is always possible after getting any kind of tooth extraction.
-The dry socket usually happens within the first couple days and becomes noticeable by the patient.
+The dry socket usually happens within the first couple of days and becomes noticeable to the patient.
 It forms when a blood clot doesn’t fill the gap left behind by an extracted tooth.
 For those that have experienced a Dry Socket after having a Wisdom Tooth extracted - it is usually an experience that one does not forget.

 Wisdom teeth are one of the most complicated areas of dentistry with all the variables of formation, angles, shape, and growth rate.
 This is why they come up so often at DentalChat.